 Bed Bugs, or scientifically, Cimex lectularius, are tiny parasites that feed off of human blood.
 Adult bed bugs are small, brown, and flat oval-ish insects that will typically be the size of an apple seed.
 They can also look reddish, naturally occurring after a recent feeding.

 Maturing nymphs, or baby bed bugs, take as little as a month to reach their full potential.
 After that, they need multiple feedings before they shed their skin five times to achieve their final form.
-Once they’re fully mature, bed bugs can travel pretty quickly over surfaces like walls, floors, and beds and can reproduce by female insects laying as many as 500 eggs at a time.
+Once they’re fully mature, bed bugs can travel pretty quickly over surfaces like walls, floors, and beds and can reproduce by female insects laying eggs throughout your entire home.

 Where Do They Come From?

-Essentially, bed bugs come from outside places.
-They do not live in colonies or nests but tend to live in congregations or groups once they’ve become established in their hiding spot.
-They can travel by hiding in luggage, used box springs and mattresses, used couches, etc., creating a new home in yours.
-In the first few weeks to a month, because they live solely on blood, they’ll usually stay on your mattress or near your bed for feeding at night.
+Essentially, bed bugs come from other infested places.
+They do not live in colonies or nests but tend to live in clusters or groups once they’ve become established in their hiding spot.
+They can travel by hiding in luggage, used box springs and mattresses, used couches, even on someone, creating a new home in yours.
+In the first few weeks to a month, because they live solely on blood, they’ll usually stay within 10 feet of where someone sleeps, naps or sits for extended periods.
 Afterward, they’ll move outwards to other hiding places in the house until they next need to feed.
 The key is to catch and eradicate the infestation before this happens to prevent future infestations.

 How do I Know I Have an Infestation?